Selection and improvement of product formulae for best performance of quantum simulation: Introduction

 Recent work has shown that despite its simplicity, the Lie-Trotter product formula can compete with other Hamiltonian simulation algorithms due to the low error that it achieves in practice \cite{Childs2022trotter}.
 Methods based on linear combinations of unitaries \cite{Childs2012LCU,Berry2015} or quantum signal processing \cite{Low2017} give complexity logarithmic in the inverse error, but the error is not required to be extremely small, meaning those methods do not provide as large an advantage as might be expected.
 Product formula error bounds can be further improved by considering particular physical systems \cite{Babbush2015chemical,Childs2018speedup,Su2021nearlytight} or leveraging randomisation \cite{Zhang2012randomized,Campbell2019random,Childs2019fasterquantum}.
-Moreover, Trotter formulae are expected to be relevant for both noisy intermediate-scale quantum computation and fault-tolerant computation.
+Moreover, Trotter formulae are expected to be relevant for both noisy intermediate-scale quantum (NISQ) computation and fault-tolerant computation.
 It is then of great importance to seek efficient implementations of product formulae as it can have a great impact on the efficiency of Hamiltonian simulation algorithms in practice.

-The downside of the Suzuki method to generate higher-order formulae is that the number of exponential operators to implement it grows very rapidly.
-Suzuki's product formulae are usually assumed in quantum computing, but they can be greatly improved upon.
+The downside of the fractal methods to generate higher-order formulae is that the number of exponential operators to implement it grows very rapidly.
+Fractal product formulae are usually assumed in quantum computing, but they can be greatly improved upon.
 An alternative method by Yoshida \cite{Yoshida1990} can be used to obtain product formulae with a smaller number of exponentials.
-Similar to Suzuki's formulae, they are given as a product of $S_2$ for different time intervals, but in contrast to Suzuki's approach there is not an explicit analytic form for the higher-order formulae.
+Similar to fractal formulae, they are given as a product of $S_2$ for different time intervals, but in contrast to the fractal approach there is not an explicit analytic form for the higher-order formulae.
 Instead one needs to derive and solve a complicated set of simultaneous nonlinear polynomial equations.